 The initial oral maintenance dose of sirolimus is 2 to 5 mg daily.
 Subsequent doses are based on the achievement of therapeutic trough concentrations (1).

-Children (13 years old and older, and body weight less than 40 kg): Sirolimus loading dose is 3 mg/m PO for 1 dose.
-Initial maintenance dose is 1 mg/m/day PO divided every twelve hours or once daily.
+Children and Adolescents: 1 to 3 mg/m2/day PO divided every twelve hours or once daily.
 Adjust dose to achieve target sirolimus blood concentration.